GetStream/stream-chat-react-native/README.md

 11. CloseButton
 12. IconBadge

-You can see detailed documentation about components at https://getstream.github.io/stream-chat-react-native
+You can see detailed documentation about the components at https://getstream.github.io/stream-chat-react-native

 ## Usage (creating an example app)